dime-worldbank/dime-account-admin/README.md

 * [Request to be added to the DIME GitHub account](https://github.com/dime-worldbank/dime-account-admin/blob/master/instructions/request-access-dime-org.md)
 * [Request to create a new repository (member access only)](https://github.com/dime-worldbank/dime-account-admin-private/blob/master/instructions/request-new-repo-dime-org.md)
 * [Request to add an external collaborator to a single repo (member access only)](https://github.com/dime-worldbank/dime-account-admin-private/blob/master/instructions/add-external-collaborator-dime-org.md)

+## DIME GitHub Training Slides

+Some of these slides are for trainings that are meant to be interactive and might therefore not be optimal for self learning.
+But we are still happy to share these slides and hope that you will find them useful.
+The source code for these slides can be found [here](https://github.com/worldbank/dime-github-trainings/tree/master/GitHub-trainings).

+* [Intro to Git/GitHub - Observer](https://osf.io/a2htb/) - How to use GitHub to browse code and to provide feedback on code.
+* [Intro to Git/GitHub - Contributor](https://osf.io/2mz4j/) - How to use GitHub to collaborate on code.
+* [GitHub Team Maintainer Training](https://osf.io/arpyc/) - Intro to GitHub's Team feature that we use to allow the project teams to be able togrant and revoke access to the project teams' repositories.